Machine (2017 film)

-Machine is a 2017 Indian romantic thriller film, directed by Abbas–Mustan.
+Machine is a 2017 Indian Hindi-language romantic thriller film, directed by Abbas–Mustan.
 The film stars debutant Mustafa Burmawalla and Kiara Advani.
 The film was produced by Jayantilal Gada, Haresh Patel, Pranay Chokshi, and Dhaval Jayantilal Gada.

-The film was released on 17 March 2017.
+The film was extensively shot in Georgia.
+It was released on 17 March 2017.
 This film received negative reviews and was a disaster at the box office.
-It was extensively shot in Georgia.

 Plot

 Machine is a story about racing enthusiasts Sarah, the daughter of a very rich businessman Balraj, and Ransh, who meet each other.
 Sarah loses to Ransh at a car race event, and later finds out that Ransh, new to town, is her new classmate.
 As their bond becomes stronger, they eventually fall in love.

 After the accidental death of Sarah's friend/secret lover Aditya, they get married.
 However, Ransh deceives Sarah and tries to kill her for her money by throwing her off a cliff.
 She is eventually saved by Aditya's twin brother Raj, who is a commando in the Indian Army.
 Sarah and Raj come to know the exact reason for the attempted murder when they find out that Ransh was doing all this on someone's orders and is now duping another rich businessman's daughter.

-They trace him down and find that her own father had planned all this.
-He is not Sarah's biological father and is Ransh's biological father.
+They track him down and find out that Sarah's own father had planned all this.
+He is not Sarah's biological father and is instead Ransh's father.
 They come to know that he only raised her as his own daughter for her wealth.
-He even kills Sarah's parents, and makes it look like an accident.
-When he is about to pull his gun to shoot her, Sarah shoots him and burns him alive with the money he looted and left, but Ransh was able to save him and carry him out but he was too late and his father died. after Raj attacks him and beats him down as They both eventually try to take revenge on Ransh and Raj handed Sarah a gun and tells her to shoot him and when she aimed it at him but she did not shoot.
-As Sarah confesses that she is deeply in love with him.
-Ransh however, is brainwashed and tries to kill her.
-After this, when Ransh understands, he comes forward, Raj sees the gun lying beside Ransh and throws a knife for the safety of Sarah, and Ransh realizes what he actually is.
-He realizes that he has his own brain and heart.
-In the end, Ransh takes/drives Sarah to a cliff and Ransh understands he is truly in love with Sarah, and dies by falling off the cliff, confessing his true love for her and Sarah ran at him tried to catch, but was too late as he was falling down and she cried. before the movie ended, Sarah put a lock on his front door gate and called it a LOVE LOCK.
+He even killed Sarah's parents when she was a baby, and made it look like an accident.
+Sarah shoots him and burns him alive with the money he looted.
+Ransh arrives too late to save his father.
+Raj beats him down and hands Sarah a gun and tells her to shoot Ransh.
+But Sarah confesses that she is deeply in love with him and can't kill him.
+Ransh realizes his mistake and takes Sarah to a cliff.
+He tells her that he loves her too and dies by falling off the cliff.
+Before the movie ends, Sarah put a love lock with her and Ransh's name on a bridge and throws the key in a river.